-Here are some expert tips on managing the stress for parents:
+Here are some expert tips on managing parental stress:

 - Seek opportunities for fun.